Nap0814/Fantasy-Football-Analysis_Website/README.md

  This heatmap highlights how the top 10 NFL teams distribute Fantasy Points across positions, revealing which teams are especially strong at specific roles like QB, RB, TE, or WR.
 It helps identify team-position combinations that consistently produce high fantasy value.

-# Step 3: The Prediction Problem
+# The Prediction Problem

-## Prediction Problem

 Our goal is to build a **regression model** that predicts an NFL player's final fantasy position ranking for the upcoming season, using their performance statistics from the previous season.

----

 ## Response Variable

-**Next PosRank** (next season’s fantasy ranking within position) is the response variable we aim to predict.
+`Next_PosRank` (next season’s fantasy ranking within position) is the response variable we aim to predict.

-We chose **Next PosRank** because it offers a normalized, position-specific measure of a player’s fantasy value.
+We chose `Next_PosRank` because it offers a normalized, position-specific measure of a player’s fantasy value.
 This makes it especially useful for fantasy football managers when planning draft strategies or identifying breakout candidates within specific roles (e.g., WR, RB, QB).

----

 ## Type of Prediction